arsium/ShellCodeLoaderCSharp/README.md

 This small library allows you to inject shellcode in memory of current launched file or any other processes.
 Useful to use as red team or in a remote access tool.
 Works for 32 & 64 bit shellcode.

-Note : Shellcode for 32 bit works ONLY for 32 bit and vice-versa (64 bit).
+Note :
+* has been tested on same proces and notepad and all works fine

 I added some test payloads which I've converted with
 * First with : Donut (https://github.com/TheWover/donut) : turns my payload into raw shellcode